mkumar-ai/The-AI-Engineer-Challenge/api/README.md

 # OpenAI Chat API Backend

-This is a FastAPI-based backend service that provides a streaming chat interface using OpenAI's API.
+This is a FastAPI-based backend service that provides a chat interface using OpenAI's API.
+The service acts as a supportive mental coach, helping users with stress, motivation, habits, and confidence.

 ## Prerequisites

 - [`uv`](https://github.com/astral-sh/uv) package manager (`pip install uv`)
-- `uv` will provision Python 3.11 automatically for this project, so no separate interpreter installation is required
+- `uv` will provision Python 3.12 automatically for this project, so no separate interpreter installation is required
 - An OpenAI API key available as the `OPENAI_API_KEY` environment variable when you run the server

 ## Setup